igormironchik/md-pdf/README.md

  * Internal Markdown parser does not correspond strictly to CommonMark 0.30, work on this is in progress.

+ * I do not support HTML tags in Markdown, as for PDF rendering HTML is unuseful.

  * I don't support Chinese, as they don't use spaces.
 I don't know theirs rules, to adapt algorithms.